spacetelescope/specviz/docs/arithmetic-layer.rst

 .. image:: _static/plotted_expression.png

 This is a very simple example of the arithmetic you can perform with the SpecViz arithmetic editor.
+There are more example expressions located at the bottom of the ``equation editor`` dialog.